 Direct mail offers marketers an opportunity for their message to actually be seen.
 Once someone reads a piece of mail they are more aware of that message when they see it in other mediums.
 Not to mention, the human brain actually processes printed messages far easier than digital ones.
 According to a recent study by Canada Post, “direct mail is more action-oriented than digital media because its physical format stimulates the underlying mental processes that guide consumer behavior.”
 Plus who doesn’t love getting something in the mail?

 Nordstrom recently announced it cut its full year sales and profit forecast after weaker than expected first quarter earnings.
 According to Reuters, “Erik Nordstrom said on a post-earnings conference call the company stopped sending rewards ‘notes’ to its loyalty customers by mail in an attempt to get the program online and reach customers faster.
 That shift caused a reduction in foot traffic at all of its stores, the executive said, as many customers rely on receiving these rewards by mail.”

 And according to Total Retail, 75 percent of direct mail shoppers talked about the product post-purchase, while 22% liked or followed the brand on social media.

 It’s no surprise direct mail is experiencing a resurgence among savvy marketers.
 It’s a multi-channel world, and good marketing is about reaching the customer wherever they’re at.
 And for many customers, that’s the mailbox.

-To learn more about effective direct mail strategies, sign up for our InStock publication.
+Sign up to learn more about effective direct mail strategies.